Almonds can be a beneficial addition to a muscle-building diet due to their nutrient profile and various health benefiTs.

 A handful of almonds can be a quick and nutritious snack before or after a workout.

-While almonds offer several beneFiTs for muscle building and overall health, it's important to consume them as part of a well-balanced diet that includes a variety of nutrient-dense foods.
+While almonds offer several benefiTs for muscle building and overall health, it's important to consume them as part of a well-balanced diet that includes a variety of nutrient-dense foods.

-Additionally, individual dietary needs and goals can vary, so consulting with a nutrition professional can help tailor dietary recommendations to specific requirements.
+individual dietary needs and goals can vary, so consulting with a nutrition professional can help tailor dietary recommendations to specific requirements.